 – Removing test cases from the test plan.
 This is useful when you don’t want to run some test cases in the current release but want to schedule those for upcoming releases.
 Although the existing feature to skip test case execution is helpful if we don’t want to run any test cases in the current test plan.

 – Setting test case importance.
 This is useful if you want to prioritize test cases execution based on test case importance.

-– Limitation to number of test cases can create problem over the long run if you have large volume of tests to run.
+– The limitation to a number of test cases can create the problem over the long run if you have the large volume of tests to run.

 – Test cases cannot be classified based on keywords/tags.
 When you classify tests with tags like functional, business rules, navigation etc. you can easily prioritize execution based on these keywords.